daniel-birket/markdown-mode-texinfo/README.md

 its [index][index] abilities.

 Jason Blevins' `markdown-mode.el` Lisp source code includes an extensive block of comments documenting that software.
-This comment block is extracted as a [markdown-format][markdown-format] manual, which can be converted to other formats.
-This manual, once located, can be consulted in one buffer while using Emacs Markdown Mode to work in another buffer, or the user may consult the
-[online manual][markdown-mode].
-The program also includes documentation strings describing each of its functions, which are accessible through other help functions of Emacs.
+The comment block is extracted as a [markdown-format][markdown-format] manual.
+The extracted manual (once located) can be consulted in one buffer while working with Emacs Markdown Mode in another buffer, or the user may consult the [online manual][markdown-mode] instead.
+The program also includes documentation strings describing its functions, which are accessible through other help functions of Emacs.
 This is perhaps adequate documentation for a majority of Emacs users.